Te Puiaki Kaipūtaiao Maea MacDiarmid Emerging Scientist Prize

 About this Prize

-One you have read all the material below you can apply for the Prize here
+One the applicant has read all of the following material they can apply to the portal.

 Eligibility

-- The Prize will be awarded to an outstanding emerging scientist1 who has had their PhD conferred within the past eight (8) years. i.e. (no earlier than 1 January 2017)
+- The Prize will be awarded to an outstanding emerging scientist1 who has had their PhD conferred within the past eight (8) years. i.e. (1 January 2017)

-- If the applicant has had career interruptions after 1 January 2017 e.g. being a primary caregiver of dependent children then please make mention of that in your application.
+- If the applicant has had career interruptions after the conferral of their PhD which has affected time spent on their postdoctoral research time e.g. being a primary caregiver of dependent children; an illness or some other reason then they can make mention of this on their application form.

 - The applicant must be either a New Zealand citizen or a New Zealand permanent resident, currently domiciled in New Zealand